Towadel30/DSA---Amazon-Case-Study/README.md

 # DSA---Amazon-Case-Study
-### This is where i started my Portfolio building while taking my Data Analysis Class with the Incubator Hub during Digital Skill up Africa
+### This is where I started my portfolio building while taking my data analysis Class with the Incubator Hub during Digital Skill up Africa
 ### Project Topic: Amazon Product Review Analysis
 Project Overview :This Data Analysis aims to analyze product and customer review data to generate insights that can guide product improvement, marketing strategies, and customer engagement.
 ### Data Source